 He seeks him here, he seeks him there, he seeks that rascal everywhere.

 A paraphrase of the famous bit of doggerel from The Scarlet Pimpernel, a play and novel by the Baroness Orczy, first published in 1903.
 Sir Percival Blakeney, who conceals his identity as the Scarlet Pimpernel by acting like a vapid aristocratic fop, invents a popular verse about the Pimpernel that soon makes the rounds of London society: “They seek him here, they seek him there, those Frenchies seek him everywhere/Is he in heaven, or is he in hell?/That damn’d elusive Pimpernel.”
 The novel has been adapted for film numerous times, beginning in 1917.

 Oh, don’t worry about him.
 He’s moody and introspective.
 He’s in a corner reading Swimming to Cambodia.

 Swimming to Cambodia is a performance art piece by actor/monologist Spalding Gray, about his experience playing a minor part in the film The Killing Fields.
-The piece was made into a 1987 film.
+Published in book form in 1985, the piece was then made into a 1987 film directed by Jonathan Demme.
 Gray had long-term problems with depression, culminating in his suicide in 2004.